This is part 3 in a series. If you haven’t started at the beginning, please go to Post-1 and start your training at the beginning, and do it NOW!

 As the pressure drops during the first half of the downstroke, the low pressure is vastly lower, allowing the outside air to enter at VASTLY higher rates than would occur normally.
 This means that ALL openings (including mechanical parts) will let in more air than usual.

 Under normal conditions, the ECU can adapt to this, effectively masking the leaks.
-After The Gadgetman Groove is installed, the ECU cannot be effective at this, and the symptoms of a leak become magnified as the airflow into the intake is magnified.
-Additionally, as the wave hits its enhanced lows (which we depend on to affect the vaporization of the fuel) the leak allows air in, effectively deflating the effect The Groove creates.
+After The Gadgetman Groove is installed, the ECU cannot compensate, and the symptoms of a leak become greater as the airflow into the intake is increased.
+Additionally, as the wave hits its enhanced lows (which we depend on to effect the vaporization of the fuel) the leak allows more air in, effectively deflating the effects The Groove creates.

 All in all, this is engineering overkill.

 So, we simply cap off the vacuum port(s) that supply the vacuum.
 This will then reverse the flow through the system, allowing the crankcase to vent naturally through the breather tube which is before the throttle plate, thus enhancing the level of vacuum available to the combustion chamber, and increasing the vaporization rate of the fuel.

 Capping off the vacuum port to the PCV alone has yielded increases of from 2-5 mpg’s and MORE.
 So, consider doing this to your own engines and just watch what happens, with or without The Groove.

 It’ll run better, I promise!